UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_04.md

 and called `gh-pages` by default.
 We could upload the build artefacts manually to this site, but there is a package called `ghp-import` that will automate much of this process.
-`ghp-import` is a lightweight Python package that makes it easy to push HTML content to a Github repository
+`ghp-import` is a lightweight Python package that makes it easy to push HTML content to a GitHub repository

 `ghp-import` works by copying all of the contents of your built book (i.e., the `_build/html` folder) to a branch of your repository called `gh-pages` (instead of `main`), and pushes it to GitHub.
 This way you don't create unnecessary clutter on your main branch.